 |Speech by the Acting Secretary for Constitutional Affairs on

-Following is the speech by the Acting Secretary for Constitutional Affairs, Mr Clement Mak, in the motion debate on "Opposing Taiwan becoming independent" in the Legislative Council today (May 10):
+Following is the speech by the Acting Secretary for Constitutional Affairs, Mr Clement Mak, in the motion debate on "Remarks of official of the Central People's Government's Liaison Office" in the Legislative Council today (May 24):